-Insurance companies traditionally have exclusions on personal auto insurance that do not cover the driver if an accident happens while the vehicle is being used to transport people for fare.
-Since the introduction of Transportation Network Companies (TNC) like, Uber and Lyft, this has become widely talked about.
+Insurance companies traditionally have exclusions on personal auto insurance that do not cover the driver if an accident happens while the vehicle is being used to transport people for a fare.
+Since the introduction of Transportation Network Companies (TNC) like Uber and Lyft, this has become widely talked about.
 As an insurance agent, we often get questions like:

 - “When does commercial use start and end?”

 - “Do I need special insurance for Lyft or Uber?”

 - “Doesn’t my rideshare company provide insurance coverage?”